Akunnadove/Data-Analytics-Dashboards/Retail Insights 360/README.md

 To create visually engaging and interactive dashboards that provide actionable insights into sales performance, customer behavior, and product trends, empowering the retail company to make data-driven decisions.

 # Tools
-* Data Cleaning and Preprocessing: Python (using libraries like Pandas, NumPy, and Matplotlib for preliminary checks).
+* Data Cleaning and Preprocessing: R programming
 * Dashboard Creation: Tableau (for interactive visualizations).